Peter Thiel: Enhanced Games

-In 2024, Thiel became the lead funder of the Enhanced Games, a proposed multi-sport event that will allow athletes to use performance-enhancing substances without being subject to drug tests.
+In 2024, Thiel became the lead funder of the Enhanced Games, a multi-sport event that will allow athletes to use performance-enhancing substances without being subject to drug tests.
 The founder is the Australian lawyer Aron D'Souza, who came to know and become Thiel's confidant in the process of leading the Gawker case for him.
 Angermayer, who was introduced to D'Souza by Thiel, also invested, even though, as per Wired, Thiel and Angermayer were not normally interested in sports.
 The startup agrees to cover legal expenses for any clean athletes who participate in the event and are banned from mainstream competitions as a result.

+Objection

+In 2026, Thiel invested in Objection.ai, a startup that evaluates claims made by journalists.